557 Constantinople earthquake: Events

 The third and major earthquake struck in December.
 According to Agathias, Constantinople was "almost completely razed to the ground" by the earthquake.
 He describes it as unparalleled in magnitude and duration.
 He notes that it took place during the celebrations of the Brumalia (the Festival of Names), shortly before the winter solstice and the entry of the Sun to the sign of the Capricorn.
 He also describes the city as affected by a severe winter prior to the earthquake.

 Tremors started towards midnight, when most residents of Constantinople were sleeping.
 The tremors awoke the citizens and as the buildings trembled, "shrieks and lamentations could be heard".
 The successive tremors were accompanied by thunder-like sounds from the ground.
 The air reportedly "grew dim with the vaporous exhalations of a smoky haze rising from an unknown source, and gleamed with a dull radiance".

-The panicked residents started evacuating their houses, gathering in streets and alleyways.
-Agathias observed that the city had precious few "wide open spaces entirely free of obstructions", which meant that residents were not safe from falling debris even outdoors.
+Panicked residents fled their homes and gathered in the streets and alleyways.
+Agathias observed that the city had very few “wide open spaces entirely free of obstructions,” meaning that even outdoors people were not safe from falling debris.
 A shower of sleet soaked those outside and everyone "suffered greatly from the cold".
 Many sought refuge within the churches of the city.

 Agathias notes that disorder reigned.
 A great number of women, both the low-born and the noble, were in the streets.
 Men and women "mingled freely", an event unusual in itself.
 Few paid attention to rank and privilege in the rush to avoid injury.
 Slaves, for example, paid no attention to the orders of their masters.

 The district of Rhegium, close to the port of Constantinople, suffered the greatest loss of houses.
 Many other buildings were demolished or suffered structural damage.
 Agathias notes that "large numbers of ordinary people" perished, while Anatolius was the only casualty among the high-ranking in society.

 By dawn, the earthquake had ceased.
 The overjoyed people started seeking those nearest and dearest to them, "kissing and embracing and weeping with delight and surprise".